1985 Yamaha Virago1000

 The Virago had its faults.
 Two-up cornering clearance was even worse than when riding solo.
 It had stingy rear suspension, too much unsprung weight, a small and nasty pillion

-seat, a tiny 14 litre tank with no room for a decent tank bag, gearing that was too short...
+seat, a tiny 14 litre tank with no room for a decent tank bag, gearing that was too short, an off-centre engine and centre of gravity that made it pull to the left slightly...
 But despite

-such imperfections and its cruiser styling, the classic engine and shaft drive made it so agreeable that the overall effect for me was one of remarkable contentment.
+such imperfections and its cruiser styling, the classic engine, shaft drive, and general simplicity made it so agreeable that the overall effect for me was years of remarkable contentment.
+I would never have guessed.

 posted some extra Virago / XV material on another page.